bo3b/3Dmigoto/FC4/README.md

 - Windows & doors of buildings sometimes appear brighter than they should.

 - Soft shadows create a box shaped artefact.

-- Simulated fur glitches a little when very close to the camera, but otherwise looks fine.

 Notes
 -----